A Case for an Inhomogeneous Einstein-de Sitter Universe: Conclusion

 \section{Conclusion}

-iEdS(1) and iEdS(2) are specific realizations of the broader iEdS framework, which is based on the local-to-global approach defined by principles (i)–(ii) (see Sec.~\ref{sec:Theory}).
+The iEdS model tested here is a specific realization of a broader cosmological framework which is based on the local-to-global approach defined by principles (i)–(ii) (see Sec.~\ref{sec:Theory}).
 In this framework, the accelerated expansion emerges as a purely gravitational effect within general relativity, without invoking alternative gravity theories or scalar fields as dark-energy components.
-Despite their analytic approximations in Eqs.~\eqref{eq:approx1}–\eqref{eq:approx2} and \eqref{eq:Hisq2}, iEdS(1) and iEdS(2) demonstrate (Sec.~\ref{sec:Data_fits}) that iEdS cosmologies can match or even outperform $\Lambda$CDM in fitting CMB, BAO, and SNe Ia data, while alleviating or resolving the Hubble tension (see Tables~\ref{tab:table1}–\ref{tab:table2}).
-The way forward is to develop a realistic model of structure formation—specifically for $H^2\langle H_i^2\rangle^{-1}$ in Eq.~\eqref{eq:qEdS}—through simulations and observations, to construct the global iEdS evolution and test it against precision cosmological probes.
-As we demonstrated here, such a model could eliminate the need for dark energy, since the effective $w_\mathrm{x}$ in Eq.~\eqref{eq:wX}, unlike $w_\mathrm{DE}$, is fully determined by matter and curvature.
+Despite the analytic approximations in Eqs.~\eqref{eq:approx1}–\eqref{eq:approx2}, Sec.~\ref{sec:Data_fits} demonstrates that iEdS cosmologies can match $\Lambda$CDM in fitting CMB, BAO, and SNe Ia data, while resolving the Hubble tension (see Tables~\ref{tab:table1}–\ref{tab:table2}).
+The way forward is to develop a realistic model of structure formation—specifically for ${\sigma_H^2/H^2}$ or ${\left\langle H_i^2 \right\rangle/H^2}$—through simulations and observations, to construct the global iEdS evolution and test it against precision cosmological probes.
+As we demonstrated here, such a model could eliminate the need for dark energy, since $w_\mathrm{K}$ in Eq.~\eqref{eq:wK}, unlike $w_\mathrm{DE}$, is fully determined by matter and curvature.